theguega/neural-mpc/docs/main.typ

   caption: [Summary of model architectures and hyperparameters used during tuning.]
 ) <tab:model_configs>

-To approximate the temporal awareness, we also implemented Sliding Window variants (W = 5) across the MLP variants: MLP_Win5_Small, MLP_Win5_Medium, MLP_Win5_Deep, and MLP_Win5_Deep_Scaled
+To approximate the temporal awareness, we also implemented Sliding Window (SW) variants (W = 5) across the MLP variants: MLP_Win5_Small, MLP_Win5_Medium, MLP_Win5_Deep, and MLP_Win5_Deep_Scaled.

 === Results Analysis
 #figure(
-  image("figures/architecture_comparison.png", width: 80%),
+  image("figures/grouped_complexity_comparison.png", width: 100%),
   caption :[Architecture Comparison (Metric: MSE, Lower is better).
 Error bars represent the standard deviation across 5 runs.]
 ) <fig:architecture_comparison>

 The performance comparison in @fig:architecture_comparison highlights distinct trends between the MLP and GRU architectures:

 + *MLP Superiority:* In this specific experimental setting, the MLP architectures consistently outperformed the GRU variants.
 The `MLP_Deep` configuration achieved the lowest Mean MSE overall (approximately 0.05).
 + *Depth vs. Width:* For the MLP, increasing network depth provided significant performance gains, with `MLP_Deep` notably outperforming `MLP_Medium` and `MLP_Small`.
+Increasing width did not seem to improve performance as MLP_Deep_Scaled was unable to achieve a significant reduction in MSE over MLP_Deep.
+This suggests that for this task, increasing the depth of the network is more beneficial for performance.
++ *Impact of Sliding Window:* Contrary to the expectation that history would aid prediction, the inclusion of a sliding window did not result in a reduction in MSE.
+For small complexity models, the SW variant performed comparably to the statistic baseline.
+However, for medium and deep variants, the sliding window actually resulted in a slight increase in MSE.
+This counter-intuitive result suggests that for this specific task, the current state contains sufficient information to determine the optimal control action (Markov property).
+The sliding window increased the input dimensionality, which likely complicated the optimization landscape and introduced redundant noise to the MLP.
 + *GRU Performance:* The GRU models struggled to match the precision of the MLPs.
 The `GRU_Shallow` model performed worst among all tested configurations (MSE $approx$ 2.7).
 However, increasing complexity helped; `GRU_Deep` and `GRU_Wide` achieved comparable performance (MSE $approx$ 0.5), significantly improving upon the shallower variants, though still lagging behind the best MLP.

 Based on these results, `MLP_Deep` demonstrates the strongest predictive capability and stability on the test set.

 == Online evaluation (MuJoCo)

-Here you should just present the results of the online evaluation with appropriate figures.
+To validate these offline findings, we conducted a comprehensive online evaluation.
+We deployed every trained controller into the closed-loop MuJoCo simulation.
+These were benchmarked against the original MPC controller (Expert).
+We executed 1000 random test episodes, with a limit of 150 steps per episode, for each model.
++ *Evaluation Metrics:* We measured performance using *Success Rate*, defined as the percentage of episodes where the end-effector converges within a Euclidean distance $epsilon$ of the target.
+To analyze precision, three tiers were established: *Strict* ($epsilon = 0.02m$), *Moderate* ($epsilon = 0.03m$), and *Relaxed* ($epsilon = 0.05m$).
+We also tracked *Inference Latency* to quantify the speedup relative to the MPC solver, and *Control Effort* to measure the smoothness of the learned models.

++ *Success Rate Results:* While Scikit-learn baselines failed to control the robot ($<35%$ success rate), the PyTorch-based architectures produced smooth, continuous control actions.

+#figure(
+  image("figures/closed_loop_success_thresholds.png", width: 80%),
+  caption :[Comparison of closed-loop success rates across different error tolerances ($epsilon$).
+The bar graphs represent the mean values across 5 runs.]
+) <fig:success_thresholds>

+@fig:success_thresholds illustrates the performance of the top-performing models.
+The results highlight a gap in precision with behavior cloning.
+The MPC baseline maintained high accuracy accross all threshold, achieving greater than 90% success even under strict tolerances.

 == Discussion